zxcvbn-ts/zxcvbn/docs/guide/matcher/README.md

 The separator matcher searches for common separators like a space or a hyphen

+### Word sequence matcher

+The word sequence matcher is a combination of the sequence matcher and the dictionary matcher.
+It searches for sequences of words in a specific topic like months.

 ## Custom Matcher

 Custom matchers can be created if needed, including asynchronous matchers.
 If creating an asynchronous matcher, the function should be debounced using the included debounce function.